fayeemajidul/methodology/README.md

 the summary and detailed information for the scenarios that were executed, in addition if the scenario failed, a screenshot will be added.

 **Note:** The HTML Report is not generated when the scripts are directly executed from the `.feature` file.

-## Additional Info
-### Wiki Location
-The wiki for this codebase is contained in the [AppTestAutomationWiki](https://publixvso.visualstudio.com/DefaultCollection/S0PWEBXX_WebSite/_git/AppTestAutomationWiki) repo.

-### Elements Without IDs
-Sometimes you will encounter an element in the app that does not have any guaranteed way to reference it (weak references).
-When this happens, follow these steps:
-1. Open the [Documenting Missing IDs](https://publixvso.visualstudio.com/DefaultCollection/S0PWEBXX_WebSite/_git/AppTestAutomationWiki?path=/Documenting-Missing-IDs.md&_a=preview) page of the app automation wiki and follow its steps.
-2. In the code, create the element using the weak references
-   1. Leave a comment next to the `@FindBy` with the ticket number you created during step 1
-3. When using that element in code, keep any unstable/workaround logic in its own method at the bottom of the document.
-4. Add `WORKAROUND` to the method name (e.g. `clickSomeButtonWORKAROUND()`)
-5. Comment the ticket number next to the method with a brief description about why this method was needed.